Daniel-Origoni/Pod_racing/README.md

-To create the environemnt the gymnasium library is required
+To create the environemnt

-        import gymnasium as gym
+        from pod_racing import RaceTrackEnv

-        env = gym.make("PodRacing-v0", render_mode="human")
+        env = RaceTrackEnv()

     Then the reset and step functions can be called

         observations, info = env.reset()

          observations, reward, terminated, _, info = env.step(action)